-[specific guidance yet to be determined]

 Date/Time Guidance

 Timestamp Representation

 The value of a point in time is represented using the ISO 8601 compliant form traditionally in use with HL7.
 This is the form that has no decorating dashes, colons and no "T" between the date and time.
 In short, the syntax is "YYYYMMDDHHMMSS.UUUU[+|-ZZzz]" where digits can be omitted from the right side to express less precision.
 Common forms are "YYYYMMDD" and "YYYYMMDDHHMM", but the ability to truncate on the right side is not limited to these two variants.